Trailing Slashes on Netlify

 Alright, jokes aside, this is a great question.
 Aside from keeping your site concise, DRY, and friendly, the trailing-slash conundrum can impact your SEO... which can impact revenues.
 It's a big deal!
 For starters, let's quickly clarify that www.example.com/test and www.example.com/test/ are different URLs, and if the same content is rendered at both, you've got duplicate content.
 That's bad for SEO.
 Let's fix it.

 Let me start by making something clear: in the general space of SEO ratings and web principles, it doesn't matter if we do or don't use a trailing slash for our site.
-The importance lies in choosing one approach and be consistent with it across all URLs within that site.
-Most folks don't care whether the site they're viewing the content of is using a trailing slash or not; they simply care that they found the article (either via a share or Google) and that it resolves into helpful content in their browser.
+The importance lies in choosing one approach and being consistent with it across all URLs within that site.
+Most folks don't care whether the site they're viewing the content of is using a trailing slash or not; they simply care that they found the article (either from a share or Google) and that it resolves into helpful content in their browser.
 Trailing-slashes are for SEO and analytics.

 That said, don't fight your tooling.
 For reasons I'm about to dive into, Netlify is biased toward using the trailing-slash.
 If you're on board with this, unifying your site to always use the trailing slash approach is absolutely feasible.
 If you're on Netlify and don't want to use the trailing-slash, you're going to have a